randy-rebucas/clinic-management/docs/JOURNEY_INDEX.md

 # Journey Documentation Index

 ## Overview
-This index provides quick access to all role-based journey documentation in the Clinic Management System.
+This index provides quick access to all role-based journey documentation in MyClinicSoft.
 Each document outlines the complete workflow for a specific role from onboarding to daily operations.

 ---